LaurenDupuis/EJP-RD_Helis_Academy/tutorials/Pathway_analysis.md

 > **Question 3B.** Select the ORC6 gene (bottom left), go to the “Data” tab.
 What is the logFC of the ORC6 gene?

-## Assignment 4: Create and Advanced Visualization
+## Part 4: Create and Advanced Visualization
 PathVisio also allows users to visualize multiple data columns together.
 For that we need to create a new advanced visualization.
+In this case we will visualize the logFC as a gradient.
+We will apply a set cutoff to show whether the p value is significant and show this in green.

 1. Go to Data → Visualization Options
 2. Create a new visualization named “advanced visualization”